PaintSplasher/unifi-voucher-service/README.md

 ```
 #### Get the nice printer package from pklaus
 ```
-sudo pip3 install brother_ql
+sudo pip3 install --upgrade brother_ql
 ```
 The brother_ql Python package provides the foundations for this project and enables driving QL series label printers without the usually required printer drivers.
+The upgrade flag makes sure, you get the latest version.
 So this is perfect!
 #### Our "Pi" account need access to the "lp" group
 ```
 sudo usermod -G lp -a pi